 \subsubsection{Measuring Information Processed}

 Our first dependent variable was the amount of information processed by the driver during decelerations.
 To measure the instantaneous amount of information processed within a trial, we used a more detailed 1-second rolling time window to sample the distribution of distances $S$ to the lead car at 450~Hz.
-Our definition of noise $N$ here was the standard deviation ($\sigma$) of the distribution of $S$ obtained in this time window, while our definition of signal $S$ was the mean $S$ ($\overline{S}$) of this time window.
+Our base definition of noise $N$ here was the standard deviation ($\sigma$) of the distribution of $S$ obtained in this time window, while our definition of signal $S$ was the mean $S$ ($\overline{S}$) of this time window.
 First, the noise-to-signal ratio was sampled using this type of one second window at the beginning of each trial, ending at the moment the driver responded to the stimulus.
-We then calculated the amount of information in the stimulus by entering this first noise-to-signal ratio into \autoref{equation:Car_SNR}.
+We then calculated the amount of surprise in the stimulus by entering this first noise-to-signal ratio into \autoref{equation:Car_SNR}.
 A one-second window again sampled the noise-to-signal ratio at the end of each trial, prior to (i.e., ending at) a new deceleration or acceleration event.
-We calculated the remaining amount of information by entering this second noise-to-signal ratio into \autoref{equation:Car_SNR}.
+We calculated the remaining amount of surprise by entering this second noise-to-signal ratio into \autoref{equation:Car_SNR}.

-Subtracting the remaining amount of information from the amount of information in the stimulus gave us the amount of information processed by the driver during each deceleration trial.
-We subsequently aggregated measurements across all conditions, sorting results using the $\Delta S/\overline{S}$ from Section \ref{noisesignal}, and binning measurements that were within 0.05 units of $\Delta S/\overline{S}$.
-While this means our definitions for signal-to-noise were different between y and x axes, we note that our instantaneous KL measurements of information (y-axis) are orthogonal to and independent from the definition of empirical signal-to-noise ratio \textit{per trial} used for the index of difficulty.
+Subtracting the remaining amount of surprise from the amount of surprise in the stimulus gave us the amount of information gained by the driver during each deceleration trial.
+We subsequently aggregated measurements across all conditions, sorting results using $\Delta S/\overline{S}$, and binning measurements that were within 0.05 units of $\Delta S/\overline{S}$.